RyanSkraba/ekko/README.md

 * `kv` Key/Value: prints the first word of the message right-aligned to column 30 (violet) followed by the rest (default colour).
 * `kv_`<NN> As above, with the first argument right aligned to column <NN>.
 * `export` prints an export line with the first word of the message.
 If there is more to the message text, the rest is used as the value.
 Otherwise, the actual environment variable corresponding to the first work is printed.
-* `arg_not_null` verifies that the first word of the message is set as an environment variable and prints nothing if true.
+* `env_not_null` verifies that the first word of the message is set as an environment variable and prints nothing if true.
 If false, an error message is printed using the rest of the message text and the return code `$?` is set to `1` (error).

 ```
 ekko kv host $HOSTNAME
 ekko kv port 8080
 ekko export HOSTNAME
 ekko export PORT 80 # Does not set the environment variable!
-ekko arg_not_null PORT 8080
+ekko env_not_null PORT 8080
 ```

 You can also use the `exec` or `no-exec` markers to execute other commands.